 If, in the opinion of the student’s advisor or graduate advisory committee, a student’s performance is sufficiently poor as to render the possibility of achieving good standing unlikely or impossible, it is within their prerogative to recommend immediate dismissal from the Graduate School.
 Such a recommendation, originated by the graduate student’s advisor, graduate advisory committee chair, prior to being sent to the dean/associate dean of the Graduate School, must be documented in writing with substantive justification for termination instead of probation.
 The dean/associate dean of the Graduate School will make the final decision in this matter.

 Process for Termination Due to Failure to Maintain Good Academic Standing

-If the recommendation for continuance is rejected by the Dean of the Graduate School, the student’s advisor or graduate advisory committee chair may appeal to the Provost’s Office for reconsideration.
-The Provost’s decision and any conditions associated with continuation in the program will be conveyed to the Dean of the Graduate Schol for implementation.
-If continuation in the graduate program is the decision, the graduate student will be readmitted and notified to that effect by the Dean of the Graduate School.
+If the recommendation for continuance is rejected by the dean of the Graduate School, the student’s advisor or graduate advisory committee chair may appeal to the Provost’s Office for reconsideration.
+The Provost’s decision and any conditions associated with continuation in the program will be conveyed to the dean of the Graduate School for implementation.
+If continuation in the graduate program is the decision, the graduate student will be readmitted and notified to that effect by the dean of the Graduate School.
 If at the end of the probationary period the graduate student has not gained good academic standing, (s)he will be terminated from the Graduate School and no further appeal will be considered.